Thermodynamics and phase transition of rotating regular-de Sitter black holes: Rotating regular black holes

-Fig.~\ref{figheatcaph2} shows that the rotating regular Hayward black holes is stable in the region $r_+^*<r_+<r_+^C$, where $r_+^C$ is the critical horizon radius where the heat capacity diverges, and the corresponding temperature becomes maximum while the black holes is thermodynamically unstable in the range $r_+^C<r_+<\infty$.
+Fig.~\ref{figheatcaph2} shows that the rotating regular black holes is stable in the region $r_+^*<r_+<r_+^C$, where $r_+^C$ is the critical horizon radius where the heat capacity diverges, and the corresponding temperature becomes maximum while the black holes is thermodynamically unstable in the range $r_+^C<r_+<\infty$.
 When $a=g=0$, the heat capacity (\ref{heatcap}) becomes $C_+=-2\pi r_+^2$, that of the Schwarzschild black hole.
 The heat capacity for $g=0$, reduces to the expression of Kerr black hole.
-When $r_+=r_+^*$, both the heat capacity and temperature approach to zero.\\ There exits extremal mass of the rotating Hayward black holes corresponding to the extremal configuration of the black holes.
-We note that the temperature of the black holes vanishes at $r_+^*$, where $r_+^*$ corresponding to the extremal value of the black hole horizons.
+When $r_+=r_+^*$, both the heat capacity and temperature approach to zero.
+We note that the temperature of the black holes vanishes at $r_+^*$, where $r_+^*$ corresponding to the extremal value of the black hole horizons with extremal mass $M^*_+$ of the rotating regular black holes.
 When $r_+<r_+^*$, the temperature corresponds to the negative value and is not physically significant.
 The minimum mass corresponding to the extremal horizon radius $r_+^*$ is known as the remnant mass.
 The size and the mass of the remnant increase with the increase in the charge parameter $g$ and the rotation parameter $a$ (see Table.~\ref{rem1}).